hweidner/sos/README.md

 The following methods are provided:

-* Create a new Simple Object Store
+* Create a new Simple Object Store.
-* Store a new object (key/value pair) or overwrite an existing object
+* Store a new object (key/value pair) or overwrite an existing object.
-* Store an object from an io.Reader
+  There are three methods to store a value from a byte slice, string, or out of an io.Reader.
-* Get an object (value) by key
+* Get an object (value) by key.
-* Get an object into an io.Writer
+  There are three methods to get a value into a byte slice, string, or to an io.Writer.
 * Delete an object from the store
 * Destroy a Simple Object Store entirely